 In addition to looking at internal data systems, SD DOE will also examine information available from the state’s IHEs.
 A K-20 data connection with the ability to monitor both the pipeline of students entering the university system and the ability to track teachers from preparation programs back to the classroom does not currently exist.
 To address this limitation, SD DOE collaborates with SD BOR on a regular basis and works together to develop data sharing agreements when and where needed.

-The below stakeholder groups will be used as the first source of feedback to update and improve the activities for Title II, Part A before gathering additional consultation through meetings such as the state curriculum directors monthly webinars, regional principal and superintendents meetings, and meetings with IHEs.
+The below stakeholder groups may be used as the first source of feedback to update and improve the activities for Title II, Part A before seeking additional consultation through meetings such as the state curriculum directors monthly webinars, regional principal and superintendents meetings, and meetings with IHEs.

 Commission on Teaching and Learning (CTL): The CTL was first convened in 2013 and includes teachers, administrators, and education stakeholders from across the state and draws its membership from the ranks of educational professional organizations, higher education, and SD DOE.
 The CTL meets on a quarterly basis.